Sentrycs

 Strategic Fit Assessment

 Sentrycs is a mid-stage, well-funded Israeli counter-UAS specialist with differentiated protocol-based technology, institutional customer validation (implied by Series B status), and alignment with structural demand drivers (accelerating drone threats, government C-UAS procurement, defense-export ecosystem support).
 The company operates in a high-barrier, strategic market segment with multi-year procurement cycles and sticky customers.
 Series B status indicates revenue traction sufficient to attract institutional capital.
-Counter-UAS is a core dual-use priority for strategic investors focused on resilience and airspace security.
+Counter-UAS is a core dual-use priority for strategic readers focused on resilience and airspace security.

 Strategic Value to U.S.-Israel Alliance